Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly instructs to call this first when the user asks about apps or when an app_id is needed, providing clear usage context and prioritizing it as a prerequisite for other tools.
+Explicitly instructs when to use the tool: 'Call this first whenever the user asks about their apps, or when you need an app_id for any other tool.'
+This provides clear contextual guidance and positions it as a prerequisite for other app-related tools.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.